 We've heard variations on all of these themes from numerous couples.
-And now that we're finally about to turn the clock, from 2020 to a new year, we think it's time to invest in building new habits in marriage that will help you make the most of 2021.
+And now that we're about to enter a new year, we think it's time to invest in building new habits in marriage that will help you make the most of 2022.

 So here's our list of the five most powerful habits to begin building in your life together as we start this new year.

 John Gottman, a preeminent marriage researcher, purports to be able to predict the likelihood of divorce with over 90% accuracy.
 How does he do it?
 It all comes down to what he calls the 5-to-1 ratio.
 Couples that interact with five positive interactions for every one negative interaction are likely to stay together.
 Couples that get caught in a cycle of negative interactions, on the other hand, seem destined for divorce or lifelong unhappiness.